kjake/freenas-iocage-unifi/README.md

 ### Let's Encrypt Pre-requisites
 Let's Encrypt has a little bit of manual setup.
 This has only been tested as a DNS-01 challenge with CloudFlare.
 However, once this is setup, with the persistant storage, you'll never really have to do this again.

+The script defaults to generating a valid LE-issued SSL certificate with Dehydrated<sup>[1](#dehydrated)</sup>.
+If you don't want to use this, remove references to dehydrated from the _unifi-jail.sh_ script and UniFi will use a self-signed certificate.
+Steps below are listed with OPT for Optional as they are related to the Dehydrated client setup.

 * CloudFlare Account (Basic/Free works) and Global API Key
 * One public domain setup in CloudFlare
 * FQDN created on your internal DNS that will resolve to your UniFi Controller's IP; the FQDN must use the same domain name, but does not need a record created in CloudFlare, only on the internal DNS.